Visa Information for Foreigners

-The Schengen area is a part of the territory of the European Union in which the rules of free movement of persons, goods, services and capital apply.
-People may freely travel around this area without any border checks at internal borders of Schengen Member States.
+The Schengen area is a part of the territory of Europe in which people may travel freely without any border checks at internal borders of Schengen Member States.
 In fact, the internal borders were abolished and border checks at Schengen external borders have been reinforced in order to safeguard the security of Member States.
-The joint border check rules and effective oversight on the external borders aim at preventing illegal migration, drug trafficking and other illegal activities.
+The common rules on border control and effective oversight on the external borders aim at preventing illegal migration, drug trafficking and other illegal activities.
 The Schengen Member States also apply a uniform visa policy regime.

-Members of the Schengen area: Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Greece, the Netherlands, Iceland, Latvia, Liechtenstein, Lithuania, Luxembourg, Hungary, Malta, Germany, Norway, Poland, Portugal, Austria, Slovakia, Slovenia, Spain, Swiss Confederation, Sweden and Italy.
+Schengen States: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Greece, The Netherlands, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Hungary, Malta, Germany, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Swiss Confederation.

 What is a visa?

 A visa is a permission for entry, transit or stay in the Schengen Area or in the territory of some of the Schengen member states for the period of validity of the respective visa.
 A visa is issued in the form of a visa sticker by diplomatic missions or, under extraordinary circumstances, by the police authorities at the border crossing points.